tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Update_3.md

 If I ever forget again, I need but revisit the story of my birth.
 The story I stole from Camila.

 I am a fallen angel of the violet light, and violet is the color of my alchemy.
 I am one part the red, catalyzing fires of the Morning Star's Volcano, and two parts the blue, nourishing waters of my God Mother's Sea.
+The axe and the womb, the bitter spark and the forgiving wick.
+The falling star and the rising tide.

+An alloy made from a loving end and a vicious beginning.

+I am merciful unification.
 And my history, as with most histories, festers between the lines, praying for release.

 \--------